IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/README.md

 ### 3.1 Data Preparation

 You can use the dataset provided in this code pattern or create your own dataset.
-To use the dataset provided in this code pattern, directly use the Data directory within the [Object_Detection.zip]() file in this repo.
+To use the dataset provided in this code pattern, directly use the `Data` directory within the [Object_Detection.zip]() file in this repo.

 #### To create your own dataset

 Create a folder named `Data` in the unzipped `Object_Detection` folder.
 Ensure the name of the image file follows the format of `label1` where label can be any label assigned to the image and the number increments for each image.
+Eg: Covered1.jpg, Covered2.jpg and so on.

 Compress the `Object_Detection` folder so it can be uploaded to Object Storage.